-After riding the bike for a couple of hours and pushing it hard I have to say that the power delivery is very good and enjoyable.
-However, the problem though is that the more fun you try to have with it the more fuel you burn and the new LCD display unit was informing me that my fuel average was about 16km/l.
+After riding the bike for a couple of hours and pushing it hard, I must say that the power delivery is very good and enjoyable.
+However, the problem is that the more fun you try to have with it, the more fuel you burn.
+During my time with the bike, the new LCD display unit was constantly informing me that the fuel average was about 16km/l.
 On the highway, it was about 20km/l.
-But that’s because I really was holding the throttle open all the time.
+But then I really was holding the throttle open all the time.